FloatSheep/tgtalk-frontend/README.md

 English | [中文（简体）](#chinese)

+> TGTalk supports Markdown rendering based on `marked.js`, but since Telegram automatically recognizes links (adding hyperlinks, escaping, etc.), the effect is not good
+>
+> You can now use it normally! []()`syntax and`[]()`syntax
+> However, you can insert HTML tags into the talk, and it will be rendered normally by TGTalk
+>
+> However, due to Telegram's ability to automatically identify links, you will not be able to use tags such as video and audio that require data from the outside

 ## Usage the project(CDN)

 > If you have the ability, I recommend you write your own styles and templates, so that you can better control the display effect, in addition to this, you can better avoid style pollution (limit the style effect to the mount container)